hapax/hapax.github.io/assets/simple-qm.md

 When light hits the slit, the polariser "measures" the angle $\theta$, and decides to let the light through if $\theta = \theta_P$.
 Otherwise, it simply absorbs the photon.
+If this view is correct, then in a beam of randomly polarised photons, most get blocked.

+Experimentally, we see that only half get blocked.

 ### 2.3.
 Stern-Gerlach <a id="sec-2-3" name="sec-2-3"></a>